minhangchu/CPSC-481---Project-/README.md

 # CPSC-481-Project
-This is my portfolio for CPSC 481 Project - Intro to Human Computer Interaction
+This is my portfolio for CPSC 481 - Intro to Human Computer Interaction

-Group Project for CPSC 481
+Assignment and Team project